Abracadabra (Brown Eyed Girls song)

-History
+Background and release

 The song lyrics is written by Kim Eana (김이나), while Miryo wrote the rap lyrics.
 It is composed by a hit-songwriter Lee Min-soo (이민수) and hit-maker and DJ Hitchhiker.
 Due to the various girl groups that debuted and succeeded in 2009, the Brown Eyed Girls felt that having a cute and innocent concept would work against them; as such, they came back as "sexy bad girls".

-Promotion

 The group returned to the various network music shows at the end of July, continuing the mature concept.

 Lyrics

 The song was originally titled "Voodoo".
 The lyric is about a blind love, and especially the phrase, 'a doll resembling you' implies a ritual popularly associated with the religion.
 However, as the title mentioning the specific religion was caught up by the censorship, it was replaced with the current title meaning a conjuration.

-Charts and performance
+Reception

 The song was released to various digital outlets in July 2009, after which it quickly topped various online charts.
 The song also won the "Mutizen Song" award on SBS's Inkigayo music program.
 The song also won a Best Dance & Electronic Song at the 2010 Korean Music Awards.